 - Emotional Management – Stress, uncomfortable circumstances, and traumatic experiences are part of life.
 Learning how to cope with them is essential to your mental well-being.
 Such methods might include meditation, journaling, setting boundaries, indulging in feel-good activities, simplifying your life, and taking needed breaks.

 Whether your mental health isn’t improving or you believe you have a mental illness, getting assistance is an essential step.
-Going to a therapist, taking prescribed medications, and learning positive coping methods are often necessary to overcome ongoing mental distress or illnesses.
+Taking prescribed medications, and learning positive coping methods are often necessary to overcome ongoing mental distress or illnesses.
+Therapy is an incredibly useful tool for many people struggling with their mental health, and can be used alone or in combination with medications depending on your situation and preferences.
+There are lots of different types of therapies designed for different mental health conditions so do your research.
+From CBT and behaviour therapy to EMDR healing like this here, it’s certainly not a ‘one size fits all’ approach.